SebastianGrab/SebastianGrab/README.md

-# Sebastian Grab's GitHub profile
+# Sebastian Grab's GitHub Profile
-## Welcome to my profile, Feel free to interact with me!
+## Welcome to my Profile, feel free to interact with me!

 Probably one of the best IT-jokes I've heard so far: